 global gDictArray on openStack put the dictionaryArray of this stack into gDictArray end openStack

-Practice your newfound array skills by completing the Array Exercise.
+Practice creating and using arrays by completing the Array Exercise.